codenvy/docs/src/main/_docs/admin-guide/admin-installation.md

 Sometimes Fedora and RHEL/CentOS users will encounter issues with SElinux.
 Try disabling selinux with `setenforce 0` and check if resolves the issue.
 If using the latest docker version and/or disabling selinux does not fix the issue then please file a issue request on the [issues](https://github.com/codenvy/codenvy/issues) page.
 If you are a licensed customer of Codenvy, you can get prioritized support with support@codenvy.com.

+## IP Addresses
+The hostname or IP address that you give to the Codenvy master node (and any optional workspace nodes) must be externally reachable by each browser.
+In scalability mode, you can create a cluster of workspace nodes by connecting different Docker daemons together.
+Even though the cluster is an internal object, each workspace node must be listening on a publicly reachable IP address or hostname.

-## Ports and Architecture
+## Required Ports
 Codenvy's runtime launches a group of Docker containers in a compose relationship.
 The master node is where Codenvy is installed and running.
 In a [scalability mode]({{base}}/docs/admin-guide/managing/index.html), you can add additional physical "workspace" nodes to increase system capacity.

 ### Master Node
 If you have not added any additional physical workspace nodes, then the Codenvy master node runs core services and workspaces.